niek-sidn/hsm_workshop_nethsm/Slide15.md

 pkcs11-tool --module $SO_SOFTHSM --token Token1 --mechanism SHA256 --hash -i blah.txt | xxd -p -c 64
 pkcs11-tool --module $SO_KRYOPTIC --token Token1 --mechanism SHA256 --hash -i blah.txt | xxd -p -c 64
 sha256sum blah.txt
-# Now do $SO_NETHSM (--token NitroNetHSM) and compare the Error to the --list-mechanisms output above
+# Now do $SO_NETHSM (--token NitroNetHSM, or just omit --token) and compare the Error to the --list-mechanisms output above
 ```
 Like sha256sum and openssl, your token could do hashing.
 The *xxd -p -c 64* is just to convert the binary output to human-readable, sha256sum-like, output.